wilsonmar/drones/ford-sync.md

 Notice the size of the buttons.

+0. Hit the Apps button.
+1. Select the ${TeamName} app.
-The video shows what the drone sees.
+0. The video shows what the drone sees.

-On the ${TeamName} app:

-   Buttons:

-   * Launch
-   * Abort / Return home

    Video feed (via Bluetooth from the Android, via USB cable from iPhones)

    The mobile app would have more functionality.

+1. Press the Launch button.
+2. Press the Abort / Return home

 References:
  * http://blog.caranddriver.com/first-touch-we-sample-fords-sync-3-interface-and-it-doesnt-suck/